apache/jackrabbit-oak/oak-doc/src/site/markdown/dos_and_donts.md

 multiple threads.
 When doing so Oak will protect its internal data structures from becoming corrupted but will not make any guarantees beyond that.
 In particular violating clients might suffer from lock contentions or deadlocks.

+### Large number of direct child node

+Oak scales to large number of direct child nodes of a node as long as those are *not* orderable.
+For orderable child nodes Oak keeps the order in an internal property, which will lead to a performance degradation when the list grows too large.
+For such scenarios Oak provides the ``oak:Unstructured`` node type, which is equivalent to ``nt:unstructured`` except that it is not orderable.